Extending quantum detailed balance through optimal transport: Wasserstein distances

 Let

 denote any set of such systems.
 Our Wasserstein distances will be defined on $X$.

-Notationally, however, it will be convenient to allow systems without coordinates as well (the case $d=0$), written as $\left( A,\alpha,\mu\right) $, though they will not be viewed as members of $X$.
+Notationally it will be convenient to allow systems with one point $\Upsilon$ and without coordinates (the case $d=0$) as well, written as $\left( A,\alpha,\mu\right) $, though they will not be viewed as members of $X$.
 This is needed to formulate certain conditions related to transport plans, involving modular dynamics, more conveniently in the definition below.

 We are going to define Wasserstein distances from one system $\mathbf{A}$ to another $\mathbf{B}$, as the square root of the infimum of the cost over an appropriate set of transport plans from $\mathbf{A}$ to $\mathbf{B}$.
 One option is the full set $T(\mathbf{A},\mathbf{B})$ of transport plans as before, but there are further refinements that can be made to the set of transport plans, that can for example ensure symmetry of the resulting Wasserstein distance.